 Section 6.04 Trademarks.
 Schering shall select and use its own trademarks, in connection with the promotion of the Product under this Agreement (the "Schering Marks").
 Schering will own the Schering Marks and any domain names incorporating such trademarks used by Schering in connection with marketing and sale of the Products in the Territory, and all goodwill associated therewith.
 Sonus will not have, assert or acquire any right, title or interest in or to any of the Schering Marks or make any use of the Schering Marks, except that Sonus may reference the Schering Marks in connection with its general business activities related to the Product and except as otherwise agreed by the Parties.
 Schering shall be responsible for the costs of prosecuting, maintaining and enforcing any of the Schering Marks.
-If mutually agreed by the Parties, Schering may use the Sonus Marks in connection of the Product in the Territory, subject to Section 2.03, and Sonus may use Schering Marks in connection with the Co-Promotion Agreement to be negotiated between the Parties pursuant to Section 6.03 above.
+If mutually agreed by the Parties, Schering may use the Sonus Marks in connection with its promotion of the Product in the Territory, subject to Section 2.03, and Sonus may use Schering Marks in connection with its Co-Promotion of the Product in the United States, in accordance with the Co-Promotion Agreement to be negotiated between the Parties pursuant to Section 6.03 above.